The Loneliness Center

 3. A wider range of loneliness services and activities are developed

-4. The Loneliness center of America knows the importance having resources and the empowerment it provides.
+4. The Loneliness center of America knows the importance of having resources and the empowerment it provides.
 People that lack resources are more likely to be ignored

 5. connecting and pulling family members together to help one another. identifying older people experiencing, or most at risk of, loneliness.